mongodb/docs/source/includes/fact-type-fidelity-loss-example.rst

-To preserve type information, :program:`mongoexport` and :program:`mongoimport` uses the :doc:`strict mode representation </reference/mongodb-extended-json>`
+To preserve type information, :binary:`~bin.mongoexport` and :binary:`~bin.mongoimport` uses the :doc:`strict mode representation </reference/mongodb-extended-json>`
 for certain types.

-For example, the following insert operation in the :program:`mongo` shell uses the :doc:`shell mode representation
+For example, the following insert operation in the :binary:`~bin.mongo` shell uses the :doc:`shell mode representation
 </reference/mongodb-extended-json>` for the BSON types
 :bsontype:`data_date` and :bsontype:`data_numberlong`: